-4: Fault signal is output when short circuit or N-side control supply under-voltage protection works.
-The fault output pulse-width t{FO} depends on the capacitance

-$(C{FO} (typ.) = t{FO} x (9.1 \times 10^{-6}) [F])$
+DIPIPM or contact us.
+And in that case, it should be for sense resistor to be larger resistance than the value mentioned above.
+4 : Fault signal is output when short circuit or N-side control supply under-voltage protective functions operate.
+The fault output pulse-width t{FO} depends on the capacitance value of C{FO}.
+(C{FO} (typ.) = t{FO} x (9.1 x 10-6) [F])

-^{5:} DIPIPM doesn't shut down IGBTs and output fault signal automatically when temperature rises excessively.
-When temperature exceeds the protective level that user defined, controller (MCU) should stop the DIPIPM immediately.
-This output might exceed 5V when temperature rises excessively, so it is recommended to insert a clamp Di between controller supply (e.g. 5V) and VoT output for overvoltage protection.
+5 : DIPIPM don't shutdown IGBTs and output fault signal automatically when temperature rises excessively.
+When temperature exceeds the protective level that user defined, controller (MCU) should stop the DIPIPM.
+And this output might exceed 5V when temperature rises excessively, so it is recommended for protection of control part like MCU to insert a clamp Di between supply (e.g. 5V) for control part and this output.